I just saw one of the funniest things I've seen in a long time, especially at the White House.

 Darla, is that right?

-Darla in um Deming, Washington.
+Darla in Deming, Washington.

-Can you please explain to me why it is that the United States government is acknowledging these dead poor dead children and the pictures of them that are being paraded around as just another sick and twisted example of how far the terrorists will go to hide behind women and children and not feel bad about it and do this over and over again,
+Can you please explain to me why it is that the United States government is acknowledging these dead, poor dead children and the pictures of them that are being paraded around as just another sick and twisted example of how far the terrorists will go to hide behind women and children and not feel bad about it and do this over and over again?

 Well, I'm mad.

-Now one of those one of those twenty-four marines well, because they said they finished the investigation.
+Well, because they said they finished the investigation.

 Hallelujah.